And other simple DIY Antenna Contraptions

 Above: Another expedient antenna setup.
 Here the two 67′ dipole antenna legs are connected directly to the TRC-77 HF CW set, no transmission line at all.
 One wire leg to the Antenna Post, the other to the Ground Post.
 The wires exit the window and then off to the trees in opposite directions.
 Quick and dirty 3.5 mc antenna, works just fine for “armchair copy” at the Safe House.
 Or, at a field location:

-Above: You brought your complete field antenna kit but you are on the go – no time to rig a classic dipole.
+Above: You brought your complete field antenna kit but you just arrived at these coord’s – and your comm window starts in 8 minutes.
+No time to rig a coax-fed dipole.
 So rig a Hasty Dipole; just the two dipole legs connected directly to the radio Antenna and Ground terminals, no transmission line.
-With resonant quarter wave length wires off into the trees, it tunes to full power with this 10 watt TRC-77 at a lakeside LZ.
+With resonant quarter wave length wires off into the trees, it tunes to full power with this 10 watt TRC-77 at a lakeside surveillance site.
 Here after working a mobile outside Glacier National Park in Montana on CW, 450 + miles away on 7050 kc, mid-day.
 It works great.
 Quick and easy.

 Above: Well maybe not a “Field” expedient antenna, more like an “Suburban” expedient antenna.
 See the wire connected to the rain gutter?
 Feed line wire attached with a sheet metal screw into the 80 foot long aluminum gutter.
 Works just fine on HF.
 Connect your gear to anything metallic and as long & high as possible – you will make contacts.
 For more info on the construction of portable, expedient antennas see Portable Field Antenna Kit elsewhere on this website.